rustfoundation/foundation.rust-lang.org/news/rust-foundation-celebrates-ernest-kissiedu-s-2024-openuk-award.md

 index: false
 layout: layouts/news.njk
 ---
-The Rust Foundation is thrilled to congratulate Ernest Kissiedu for receiving an [OpenUK Award](https://openuk.uk/awards/) this year.
-This award is a testament to his unwavering commitment not only to the Rust community, but also to global access to open source.
+### The Rust Foundation is thrilled to congratulate Ernest Kissiedu for receiving an [OpenUK Award](https://openuk.uk/awards/) this year — a testament to his unwavering commitment not only to the Rust community, but also to global access to open source.

 In addition to hosting various events and meetups for Rustaceans in London and working with fellow Rust event organizers all over the world, Ernest contributes to the Rust Foundation as our Global Rust Organizer.